-For the purpose of this Agreement:
+For the purpose of this agreement:

-- 1. "Aboriginal community government" means an Indian Band Council duly constituted under the federal Indian Act or an aboriginal, or Métis governing body, authorized under the terms of a treaty duly ratified by the provincial and/or federal governments or federal legislated self-government arrangement. - 2.
-"Arbitration board" means a single arbitrator or a board of three persons. - 3.
-"Assembly point" means the location where an employee is scheduled to report to work. - 4.
+- 1. "Aboriginal community government" means an Indian Band Council duly constituted under the federal Indian Act or an aboriginal, or Metis governing body, authorized under the terms of a treaty duly ratified by the provincial and/or federal governments or federal legislated self-government arrangements; - 2.
+"Arbitration board" means a single arbitrator or a board of three persons; - 3.
 "Bargaining unit" is the unit for collective bargaining for which the B.C.
-Government and Service Employees' Union was certified by the Labour Relations Board of British Columbia on July 4, 1963. - 5.
-"Basic pay" means the rate of pay negotiated by the parties to this Agreement for each classification. - 6.
+Government and Service Employees' Union was certified by the Industrial Relations Board of British Columbia on April 10, 1980; - 4.
+"Basic pay" means the rate of pay negotiated by the parties to this agreement for each classification; - 5.
 "BCGEU" means the B.C.
-Government and Service Employees' Union. - 7.
-"BCHMC" means British Columbia Housing Management Commission. - 8.
-"Child" means a person under the age of majority, for the purposes of Article 15 Leaves of Absence, and shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse. - 9.
-"Commission" means the British Columbia Housing Management Commission. - 10.
-"Continuous employment" or "continuous service" means uninterrupted employment in the Commission subject to the provisions of Clause 9.2 Loss of Seniority. - 11.
+Government and Service Employees' Union; - 6.
+"BCHMC" means British Columbia Housing Management Commission; - 7.
+"Child" means a person under the age of majority, for the purposes of Article 15 Leaves of Absence, and shall be deemed to include a ward of the Director of Child Protection, or a child of a spouse; - 8.
+"Commission" means the British Columbia Housing Management Commission; - 9.
+"Continuous employment" or "continuous service" means uninterrupted employment in the Commission subject to the provisions of Clause 9.2 Loss of Seniority; - 10.
 "Day of rest" in relation to an employee, means a day other than a holiday on which an employee is not ordinarily required to perform the duties of their position.
-This does not include days that the employee is on leave of absence. - 12.
-"Days" means calendar days unless specified otherwise. - 13.
-"Demotion" means a change from an employee's position to one with a lower maximum salary. - 14.
-"Double-time" means twice the straight-time rate. - 15.
-"Double-time and one-half" means two and one-half times the straight-time rate. - 16.
-"Emergency nature" means fire, flood, loss of heat, danger to health, life or property. - 17.
-"Employee" means a member of the bargaining unit and includes: - (a) "Regular full-time employee" meaning an employee employed for work which is of a continuous full-time nature. - (b) "Regular part-time employee" meaning an employee employed for work which is of a continuous part-time nature or on a continuous call-in basis. - (c) "Short-term employee" meaning an employee hired to cover emergencies, to cover absences of regular full-time and regular part-time employees, or an employee hired for an assignment to last a specified period of time not to extend past eight months from the date of hire unless approval is given by the parties.
+This does not include days that the employee is on leave of absence; - 11.
+"Days" means calendar days unless specified otherwise; - 12.
+"Demotion" means a change from an employee's position to one with a lower maximum salary; - 13.
+"Double-time" means twice the straight-time rate; - 14.
+"Double-time and one-half" means two and one-half times the straight-time rate; - 15.
+"Emergency nature" means fire, flood, loss of heat, danger to health, life or property; - 16.
+"Employee" means a member of the bargaining unit and includes: - (a) "regular full-time employee" meaning an employee employed for work which is of a continuous full-time nature; - (b) "regular part-time employee" meaning an employee employed for work which is of a continuous part-time nature or on a continuous call-in basis; - (c) "short-term employee" meaning an employee hired to cover emergencies, to cover absences of regular full-time and regular part-time employees, or an employee hired for an assignment to last a specified period of time not to extend past eight months from the date of hire unless approval is given by the parties;

-"Employee" does not include incumbents of managerial or confidential positions mutually excluded by the parties to this Agreement, or by the Labour Code of British Columbia.
+"employee" does not include incumbents of managerial or confidential positions mutually excluded by the parties to this agreement, or by the Labour Code of British Columbia;